Sweapiin/Scoreboard-bot/readme.md

 ## Examples

-- `!addwin @User Bronze` - Adds a win for the mentioned user in Bronze rank
+- `/scoreboardaddwin @User Bronze` - Adds a win for the mentioned user in Bronze rank
-- `!stats @User` - Shows all stats for the mentioned user
+- `/scoreboardstats @User` - Shows all stats for the mentioned user
-- `!leaderboard Diamond` - Shows the leaderboard for Diamond rank
+- `/scoreboardleaderboard Diamond` - Shows the leaderboard for Diamond rank
+- `/scoreboardoverview` - Shows a comprehensive overview of all users and their ranks

 ## Troubleshooting

 - If the bot doesn't respond, check if it's online and has proper permissions
-- If commands don't work, make sure you're using the correct prefix (default is `!`)
+- If commands don't work, make sure you're using the correct prefix (default is `/scoreboard`)
 - For admin commands, make sure you have a role named exactly "Admin" (or update the `adminRoleName` in the config)

 ## Data Storage